oseifrimpongg/airbnb-clone-project/README.md

 > These features not only reflect common use cases in booking platforms but also demonstrate the integration of software engineering principles like scalability, modularity, and maintainability.

+## API Security

+Securing the backend APIs is critical to protecting user data, preventing abuse, and maintaining the integrity of the platform.
+Below are the core security measures implemented in this project:

+### 1. Authentication
+Users must log in to access protected endpoints.
+Authentication is handled via secure tokens (e.g., JWT), ensuring only verified users can interact with the system.
+This prevents unauthorised access to sensitive features like booking and property management.

+### 2. Authorization
+Different users have different permissions — for example, only a host can edit their own property, and only a guest can make a booking.
+Role-based access control (RBAC) ensures users can only perform actions appropriate to their role.

+### 3. Input Validation and Sanitization
+All incoming data is validated and sanitized to prevent SQL injection, XSS (cross-site scripting), and other common web vulnerabilities.
+This protects the backend and database from malicious payloads.

+### 4. Rate Limiting
+Limits the number of requests a user or IP can make in a short period.
+This helps prevent brute-force attacks, API abuse, and denial-of-service scenarios, especially during authentication or payment processing.

+### 5. Secure Payment Data Handling
+While this project may use simulated payment systems, it still ensures that sensitive payment-related information is handled carefully.
+Payment records are stored securely and follow best practices, even in sandboxed mode.

+### 6. HTTPS and Data Encryption (Planned)
+In deployment, HTTPS will be enforced to encrypt all data between the client and server.
+This prevents man-in-the-middle attacks and secures user sessions.

+---

+> Security is not optional.
+It’s a foundational requirement to protect user trust, ensure platform stability, and comply with good engineering and ethical standards.